opsdroid/opsdroid/docs/contributing.md

      - [Squashing bugs](#quick-links)
      - [Enhance opsdroid](#quick-links)

-*If you need help or if you are unsure about something join our* [gitter channel](https://gitter.im/opsdroid/) *and ask away!
+*If you need help or if you are unsure about something join our* [matrix channel](https://riot.im/app/#/room/#opsdroid-general:matrix.org) *and ask away!
 We are more than happy to help you.*

 ## Workflow